Salamanca Island Road Park: Climate

-The climate is arid and dry and the temperature averages between 28-30 °C. The average yearly rainfall is 400 mm in the eastern part of the area, and 760 mm in the western part.
+The climate is arid and dry and the temperature averages between 28 and 30 °C. The average yearly rainfall is 400 mm in the eastern part of the area, and 760 mm in the western part.
 The volume of water lost through evaporation and plant transpiration is greater than rainfall, leading to a water deficit.

 Flora and fauna

 Mangrove forests, tropical dry forests and riparian forest cover most of the area.
 The mangroves cover a third of the area (12,000 hectares) and the three predominant species are: red mangrove, black mangrove, white mangrove and buttonwood.

 The park has an abundant variety of wildlife, many of them endangered.
 The existence of 33 species of mammals indicates a maintained high diversity, despite the environmental problems affecting the ecosystem.
 The park is home to 98 species of invertebrates, nine species of amphibians, 35 species of reptiles, more than 140 fish species and 199 birds, many of which are migratory, endemic and residents.